The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Conclusions

 \section{Conclusions}

 We have established a new perspective on transfer learning as a regularizer of overparameterized learning.
 We defined a transfer learning process between two linear regression tasks such that the target task is optimized with regularization on the distance of its learned parameters from parameters transferred from an already computed source task.
 We showed that the examined transfer learning method resolves the peak in the generalization errors of the minimum $\ell_2$-norm solution to the target task.
 We demonstrated that if the source task is sufficiently related to the target task and solved in sufficient accuracy, then optimally tuned transfer learning can significantly outperform optimally tuned ridge regression over a wide range of parameterization levels.
-The generalization performance of such transfer learning can significantly degrade at very high overparameterization levels.
+Remarkably, we show that our transfer learning can perform well also without knowing the true task relation, and in various cases to outperform utilization of the true task relation.
+The generalization performance of our transfer learning can degrade at very high overparameterization levels.
 Hence, we show that this issue can be resolved by implementing the linear MMSE solution to transfer learning, whose form poses interesting questions on the common intuition to transfer learning designs.
 Future extensions may study other optimization formulations such as hybrid regularizers that merge the ideas of ridge regression and parameter transfer, and additional task relation models and their utilization in the transfer learning process.

-\acks{This work was supported by NSF grants CCF-1911094, IIS-1838177, and IIS-1730574; ONR grants N00014-18-12571, N00014-20-1-2534, and MURI N00014-20-1-2787; AFOSR grant FA9550-22-1-0060; and a Vannevar Bush Faculty Fellowship, ONR grant N00014-18-1-2047.}
+Moreover, future work may use other analysis tools and optimality definitions (e.g., minimax optimality) to further understand the performance of the transfer learning methods that we proposed in this paper.